igorkulman/coding-journal/content/post/2019-08-14-creating-context-menu-with-highlight/index.md

 }
 {{< /highlight>}}

-This creates a new `UIView` that is "flat" (no subviews) and looks exactly like the original view.
+This created a new `UIView` that is "flat" (no subviews) and looked exactly like the original view.

-This snapshot view then needs to be added to the `UIViewController`
+This snapshot view then needed to be added to the `UIViewController`

 {{< highlight swift >}}
 view.addSubview(snapshotView)
 {{< /highlight>}}

-The trick here is to position it exactly over the original view in the main application window.
-To do this you need to convert the position of the original view to the position in the `UIViewController`
+The trick here was to position it exactly over the original view in the main application window.
+To do this I needed to convert the position of the original view to the position in the `UIViewController`

 {{< highlight swift >}}
 guard let focusedViewSuperview = focusedView.superview else {